-helps learners move towards a national, international, global and intercultural perspective.
+helps learners move towards a national, international, global and intercultural perspective with canadian education.

 The International Primary Curriculum (IPC) caters to students aged 5 – 11, divided into three milestones: ages 5 – 7; ages 7 – 9 and ages 9-11.
 It was first introduced by Fieldwork Education in 2000 and is one of the fastest-growing international programmes in the world.
 IPC has expanded into international private and state schools with a presence in more than 1000 schools in over 90 countries.